Hired in High Season: Seasonal Labor Demand and Refugee Labor Market Integration: Introduction

 Second, employment rates start converging towards the end of the season, as treated refugees are more likely to transition to temporary work agencies and in facility management, while the control group catches up.
 After around 18 months, employment rates fully converge.
 Due to higher cumulated employment, treated refugees still have higher cumulated earnings after three years.

 Third, average wages and job quality measures are not significantly different in the first three years after labor market access.
 The treatment however intensifies labor market segregation, as the likelihood to work in the hospitality sector and sectors more typical for refugees remain higher for treated individuals throughout the observation period.
-Treated individuals are also more likely to work in firms with less native coworkers.
+Treated individuals are also more likely to work in firms lower Austrian coworker shares.

 Fourth, geographic mobility is largely unaffected, with no significant differences between treatment and control group.
 However, treated refugees seem to delay their relocation towards the end of a season.
+This delayed relocation does not translate into better medium-term labor market outcomes among those who eventually move.

 Fifth, effects on employment, cumulated employment, and earnings are more positive among refugees with prolonged asylum procedures.
 Since prolonged asylum processes have been shown to negatively affect employment prospects \citep{hainmueller2016}, these results highlight the importance of early job availability for particularly vulnerable groups.
+At the same time, the labor market segregation effects are not confined to these groups but persist among refugees with higher predicted employment probability, suggesting that early hospitality work shapes sectoral trajectories regardless of underlying labor market potential.

 Overall, my results offer a nuanced perspective on refugee labor market integration through the early take-up of (low-barrier) work.
 It significantly accelerates the initial employment probability of refugees, and although employment rates converge, cumulated employment and total earnings are significantly higher for treated refugees.
 Due to the absence of differences in wages and job quality, the conclusion is overall positive and strengthens calls for earlier job take-ups for refugees.
 Policymakers should however also consider the potential effects on labor market segregation.
-Refugees react strongly to early low-barrier work opportunities and are likely to stay in the same sector or sectors more typical to refugees even years later, and work in firms with lower non-Austrian coworker shares.
+Refugees react strongly to early low-barrier work opportunities and are likely to stay in the same sector or sectors more typical to refugees even years later, and work in firms with lower Austrian coworker shares, regardless of predicted labor market potential.

 My work relates to the literature examining determinants of refugee labor market integration, with particular emphasis on the role of initial employment conditions in shaping labor market trajectories (see \citealp[]{brell2020labor} for a comprehensive review).
 This literature identifies multiple factors influencing integration outcomes, including local labor market characteristics such as attitudes against migrants, local unemployment rates and labor market performance \citep{aaslund2007and, aksoy2023first, steinmayr} and local regulations \citep{fasani2021lift,ahrens2024,brunner2014impact,brucker2021occupational}.